 If someone's entered a value in the Submitted for Billing field (in other words, it's not null), then display the value from the Revenue Forecast field.

-Note: If a formula that includes a null function isn't working, access the field's properties (right-click the field in a table report and select Edit this field's properties) and turn off the Treat blank as zero in calculations checkbox.
+Note: If a formula that includes a null function isn't working, access the field's properties page and turn off the Treat blank as zero in calculations checkbox.

 Formulas can also help you hone a report to get exactly those records you want.
 You accomplish this by adding a custom formula column to the report.
 Read how.